Ynn/selfstar/exercises/various.md

 The exercises are relatively independant but the complexity is progressive.
 We assume that you have completed the set of [follow me exercises](/article/exercises/follow-me) and [temperature management exercises](/article/exercises/hvac) before starting this series.

-##Exercise 1: Building an occupancy simulation and an alarm application.
+##Exercise 1: Building an occupancy simulator and an alarm application.

 Both alarm and occupancy simulation application are two well known proactive/reactive systems for protection against system.